MMRF Endurance Events

-Yes, there will be a special baggage check in the registration area just for our MMRF wave, but be sure to only bring a SMALL bag.
+There will be a special baggage check in the registration area just for our MMRF wave, but be sure to only bring a SMALL bag.
 There will be a changing area in the registration area.

 What time does the party start?
 What time does it end?

 The party starts as soon as you get there!
-After you gather yourself, catch your breath, and put your heart back in your chest, you will join us for the post race party and awards ceremony in a location to be announced soon.
-(We have a bigger group this year and have outgrown the Empire Room, where we have held the part for the last 2 years).
+After you gather yourself, catch your breath and put your heart back in your chest, you will join us for the post race party and awards ceremony in the lower level of the Heartland Brewery, located in the Empire State Building.
 Most of you will be at the party by 9:00 PM.
 We’ll start the program around 9:15.
 We have the room until 10:45 PM.

 Can I bring guests to the party?

 We will be sending out an invitation to you soon.
 We can only fit 300 people in the Heartland Brewery, and there are 200 runners, so not everyone can bring a guest.
 We will work to accommodate some guests, but know that we will give priority to myeloma patients.
 We want to be sure you know this so that there are no hard feelings on race day!
 We hope you understand.
 We will send out an Evite a couple of weeks before the race, and will accommodate requests at that time.

-How do you determine the winner of the Spirit of Giving Award?
+How do you determine the winner of the Corporate Run Up Challenge Spirit of Giving Award?

 How do you determine the winner of the NYC Triumph Cup?

 The NYC Triumph Cup goes to the fastest team, determined by adding together the finish times of the fastest two runners from one team of three.
 For three years, this trophy was awarded to Goldman Sachs.

 Are there awards for individuals?